lunayuehuang/MSE544-HyperDrive/README.md

     ws = Workspace(subscription_id, resource_group, workspace_name)
     experiment = Experiment(workspace=ws, name='hyperdrive_experiment')
     ```
+    - *Workspace:* resource used for experimenting, training, and deploying machine learning models
+    - *Experiment:* defines the entry point for experiments in Azure.
+This is nothing more than a container that holds all of the runs you have submitted

-4. Create a "dataset" variable to represent the .cif files we will use for training - <font color="red">THIS NEEDS TO BE UPDATED TO WORK WITH A KEY</font>
+4. Create a "dataset" variable that points to the data storage account holding the .cif files that we will use for training - <font color="red">THIS NEEDS TO BE UPDATED TO WORK WITH A KEY</font>
     ```
     dataset = Dataset.get_by_name(ws, name='materials_project_3207_unzipped')
     ```
+    - *Dataset:* allows access to data in datastores (hosted on Azure) or from URLs that are publicly available

 5. Set an environment variable using the .yml file
     ```
     cgcnn_env = Environment.from_conda_specification(name='cgcnn_env', file_path='cgcnn_env.yml')
     ```
+    - *Environment:* builds a reproducible python environment for the experiments to run in

 6. Configurate the base training session
     Here we are configuring our experiment, as we have done in previous tutorials.
     - *source_directory:* indicates the (working) directory our scripts can be found
     - *script:* defines the python script we want to run
     - *compute_target:* tells Azure where we want to run this experiment
     - *environment:* initiates the predefined environment needed to succesfully run this experiment
     - *arguments:* allows us to define some constant parameters that the experiment should use (i.e. ratio of data allocatted to the test, validation, and training set).
-Notice we also input our dataset here, which we have mounted previously
+Notice we also input our dataset here, which we have mounted
     ```
     config = ScriptRunConfig(source_directory='./',
                              script='main-hyper.py',